RCVS/BVA Riding Establishments Inspections

 Donkeys are different from horses, and beach donkey riding is a seasonal business.
 These and other factors need to be taken into account when planning and performing the inspection.

 More information can be found on working donkeys on the Donkey Sanctuary website.

 The list of approved riding establishment inspectors is available to download from the 'Related documents' box.

 Licensing authorities and their inspectors should use the forms of application and inspection report, available to download from the 'Related documents' box.

 The riding establishment course runs annually for both veterinary surgeons looking to become a Riding Establishment Inspector and for existing Riding Establishment Inspectors that need to complete their five year refresher training.

 The course is one full day with a choice of two locations.
-The dates and location will be published in the Spring 2017 but are generally held in June or July, one in the South and one in Scotland.
+The dates and location will be published in the Spring 2017 but are generally held in June or July, with one course being held in the South and one in either Central or Northern England.

 If you would like to discuss the course requirements further please email firstname.lastname@example.org

 Member of the public, course information, existing inspector or local authority